 Thanks for reading,

-Chip Fisher, owner of Blue Chip Diesel Performance
+Chip Fisher, founder of Blue Chip Diesel Performance